 - 1 teaspoon baking soda

-- 1/2 teaspoon salt (omit if using salted butter)
+- 1/2 teaspoon salt, omit if using salted butter

 - 3/4 cup white granulated sugar

-- 3/4 cup light brown sugar (packed)
+- 3/4 cup packed light brown sugar

-- 1 large egg (room temperature)
+- 1 large egg, room temperature

 - 2 teaspoons vanilla extract

-- Add the granulated sugar and brown sugar to the slightly cooled brown butter.
+- Mix Wet Ingredients.
+Add the granulated sugar and brown sugar to the slightly cooled brown butter.
 Using a stand mixer with the paddle attachment or a hand mixer, beat the butter and sugar on medium-high speed until mostly combined – about 1 minute.
 Then beat in the egg and vanilla extract until combined.

-- Roll the dough into balls – about 1 tablespoon of dough each.
+- Roll into Balls.
+Roll the dough into balls – about 1 tablespoon of dough each.
 Due to the dough’s texture, you may need to kind of press them into balls versus rolling.
-Do the best you can 🙂 Press the tops of the balls with sprinkles or sugar or roll and cover completely.
+Do the best you can.
+Press the tops of the balls with sprinkles or sugar or roll and cover completely.

-Cookies stay fresh in an airtight container at room temperature for up to 1 week.
+Storage: Cookies stay fresh in an airtight container at room temperature for up to 1 week.

-You can make the cookie dough, roll into balls as directed and chill it in the refrigerator for up to 3 days.
+Make Ahead: You can make the cookie dough, roll into balls as directed and chill it in the refrigerator for up to 3 days.

-Baked cookies can be frozen for up to 3 months.
+Freezer: Baked cookies can be frozen for up to 3 months.
 Unbaked cookie dough balls can also be frozen for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.

-- Category: Dessert
+- Category: Dessert, Cookies

 - Cuisine: American